 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-Women travelers in the UAE who are subjected to sexual assault or rape, whether by Emirati men or by other foreigners, need to follow these important steps, or you could potentially face further harassment at the hands of the authorities.
+Women travelers in the UAE who are subjected to sexual assault or rape, whether by Emirati men or by other foreigners, need to follow these important steps.

-If you are sexually assaulted, call the World Nomads emergency assistance team immediately (or, your travel insurance provider), and we will facilitate the appropriate care.
+If you are sexually assaulted, call the World Nomads Emergency Assistance Team immediately (or your travel insurance provider), and we will facilitate the appropriate care.
+If you need immediate help from police, call 999, or if you need an ambulance call 998.

-World Nomads suggests women who are assaulted should get in touch with our emergency assistance teams as a first point of contact.
+World Nomads suggests women who are assaulted should get in touch with our Emergency Assistance Team as a first point of contact.

 “We don’t recommend the victim taking the matter through Emirati authorities unless it is absolutely necessary.” she said.